Our faculty advisors are excited to meet with you for an advising and registration appointment this summer!

 WORLD LANGUAGES

 If you plan to take a world language at Lawrence, you should take a placement exam to help determine your initial class placement.
 This is especially important if you have already studied the language or speak the language at home, as a 101-level class might not end up being the best fit for your language level.
-While many of our smaller language programs offer placement exams during Welcome Week, there are several languages with online placement exams available this summer:
+While many of our smaller language programs offer placement exams during Welcome Week, there are several languages with online placement exams that should be taken before your New Student Advising and Registration Appointment:

 CHEMISTRY